Pukekura Park: Cricket

 The ground has hosted first-class cricket since the 1950–51 season, when the Central Districts cricket team was established and began playing some of its matches there.
 As of 2021, 55 men's first-class have been played on the ground, with the last match played in 2015.
 Central Districts men's and women's sides continue to use the ground in List A and Twenty20 cricket competitions.

 The ground first hosted international cricket in 1982 when three Women's One Day International matches were played on the ground.
 A women's Test match was played on the ground in February 1992 and later in the same month a single men's international match, a One Day International in the 1992 Cricket World Cup, was played on the ground with Sri Lanka beating Zimbabwe in a high-scoring match by three wickets with four balls to spare.
 Zimbabwean Andy Flower scored a century during the match, making 115 not out.
 Three women's Twenty20 International matches were played on the ground between 2016 and 2018.

-Today the park can only host domestic fixtures because of the small boundaries and lack of international standard facilities.
+Today the park can only host domestic fixtures because of the small boundaries and deteriorating facilities.
+New Zealand Cricket announced that the park would not host any Super Smash matches in the 2024–2025 season though it would continue to host other domestic cricket.
+Concerns around the state of its facilities, including players' changing rooms, training facilities, and match officials' and media facilities have been growing in recent years.

 Other sports and events

 In August 2021, domestic rugby returned to the venue for the first time in 79 years when host Taranaki defeated Hawke's Bay 33–19 in the National Provincial Championship in a one-off match.
-Other Taranaki home matches will be played at TET Stadium.
+Other Taranaki home matches were played at TET Stadium in Inglewood during this period.

 On the eastern side of the park is New Plymouth Raceway, a horse racing course.
-Between the racetrack and the park is TSB Stadium, a 4,500 seat multi-purpose indoor stadium which is home to the Taranaki Mountainairs basketball team of the New Zealand NBL.
+Between the racetrack and the park is TSB Stadium, a 4,500 seat multi-purpose indoor stadium which is home to the Taranaki Airs basketball team who competed in the New Zealand NBL.

 Near the southern end of the park is the Bowl of Brooklands amphitheatre, which commonly hosts music events.
 The annual WOMAD festival is held at Pukekura Park.

-Serenity
+Other features

-Pukekura Park is also home to the popular Tea House on the Lake, which has been situated on the main lake since the 1930s.
+Pukekura Park is also home to the popular Tea House on the Lake, which has been situated beside the main lake since 1931.

 Pukekura Park is the venue for the annual Festival of Lights, which runs for free every year from mid-December to early February.
 It has daytime and night time programmes of events for people of all ages, and the festival itself transforms the park into an illuminated wonderland every evening.

 In 2007, Pukekura Park was the winner of the "Mayfair" spot in a nationwide competition for places on Hasbro's New Zealand edition of Monopoly.